jraab/raab-lab-website/content/publication/dzama-karels-2025-dc/index.md

 ---
-title: Menin-MLL complex cooperates with NF-Y to promote HCC survival
+title: Menin-MLL1 complex cooperates with NF-Y to promote hepatocellular carcinoma survival

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- 'Authors: Margarita Dzama-Karels'
+- Margarita Dzama-Karels
+- Mallory Sokolowski
 - Peyton Kuhlers
-- Mallory Sokolowski
 - Jacqueline A Brinkman
 - IV, John P Morris
 - Jesse R Raab